 KYB Rules in Customer Due Diligence

-- Showing any signs of terrorist financing or money laundering risks;
+- Show any signs of terrorist financing or money laundering risks.

-- Subject to adverse regulatory and other sanctions actions.
+- Are Subject to adverse regulatory and other sanctions actions.

 Above all, non-compliance can result in major penalties and, naturally, the loss of partners or customers.
 As a result, companies today tend to choose automatic Know Your Business verification solutions, which protect entities from many negative factors.